CamDavidsonPilon/lifelines/docs/Survival analysis with lifelines.rst

-Interesting that it is only 3 years.
-That means, around the world, when a leader is elected there is a 50% chance he or she will be gone in 3 years!
+Interesting that it is only three years.
+That means, around the world, elected leaders have a 50% chance of cessation in three years!

 Let's segment on democratic regimes vs non-democratic regimes.
 Calling